-Some of these systems were controlled using simpler buttons and controls such as what we have on our brewing control panel, while others used advanced touchscreens meant for harsh environments.
+Some of these systems were controlled using simpler buttons and switches such as what we have on our brewing control panel, while others used advanced touchscreens meant for harsh environments.
 Other systems used in the front offices used a regular keyboard and mouse with a web interface.
-One of the more interesting ones used cameras for image pattern recognition, a type of artificial intelligence.
+One of the more interesting ones used cameras for image pattern recognition, a type of early artificial intelligence.
 It garnered a lot of interest from the corporation and was eventually featured on the cover of the March/April 1999 issue of Manufacturing Automation magazine.

-The people who used these systems had various skill sets: Some had fairly advanced programming skills themselves, others had never seen or used a computer before, and some could not read (which posed some interesting design challenges).
+The people who used these systems had various skill sets: Some had fairly advanced programming skills, others had never seen or used a computer before, and some could not read (which posed some interesting design challenges).
 We saw first hand what worked and what didn't by watching them use the tools and interfaces we built.
 We were lucky to be able to work on such varied systems.
 It helped enormously when it came time to design a brewing setup.

 Points to consider when designing your control panel

 As you read through these points, remember that our goals may be different from yours so it's important to assign weights using your own goals and decide for yourself what's best for you.
 There's really no right or wrong answer here.
 The points below are things you should simply consider: